 Each school is invited to nominate two teachers as ‘Mastery Advocates’ to form part of a Work Group, which meets regularly to develop professional knowledge and expertise.
 Led by one of our experienced Secondary Mastery Specialists, you will learn the principles and practices associated with teaching for mastery.

 Are you a secondary maths teacher at a school in Bury?
 Would you like the opportunity to discuss and work collaboratively with other maths teachers in Bury?

-Join NW1 Maths Hub and our host school, The Derby High, for the Bury Maths Cluster meeting.
+Join NW1 Maths Hub for the Bury Maths Cluster meeting.

 This project is designed to support secondary early career teachers (teachers in their first two years of teaching) in developing specialist knowledge for teaching mathematics, thus enabling them to understand, teach and support students in maths in the classroom.